eliseevmv/Checkout-DotNet-Challenge/readme.txt

     According to the requirements, the response should include a masked card number and card details.
     Current version of Payment Gateway stores the masked card number and does not store the complete card number.

     This is not production-ready.
 PCI-DSS should be taken into consideration.
     In particular, card details should be encrypted according to the appropriate security standards.
     As an alternatiive it could be possible to use a secure 3rd party service to store the credit card details.

+    It is important to prevent writing credit card details to log files, including logs of requests and responses.

     Data in transit